-Authorized adults (18 years or older) must be listed on the student's emergency card to sign out and/or pick up a student.
-Name, relationship to student, and addresses are requested for all adults listed on these forms.
-Any adult who is picking up a student must carry photo identification with them and have it ready to show to the school.
+Authorized adults (18 years or older) must be listed on the student's emergency card.
+Name, relationship to student, and addresses are required for all adults listed on these forms.
+Any adult who is picking up a student must carry photo identification with them and have it ready to show to the school if requested.
+Oral requests to add a person to a pick-up authorization will not be permitted.
+All requests must be in writing.

-Oral requests to add a person to a pick-up authorization will not be permitted; all requests must be in writing.
-When possible, it is recommended that students not be picked up within the last 10 minutes of the school day in order to minimize instructional and dismissal disruptions.
-Per California Education Code, students age 18 or older have the rights and responsibilities afforded to the guardians of minors with regards to school absences.
 The school reserves the right to make updates to these procedures at any time to ensure the safety of your student and the efficiency of the program.

-Food Program
+Food Program and Meal Policies